cloudmesh-community/book/chapters/preface/create.md

 ## Publishing the book to github

-:warning: This task should only be done by with direct write privileges. and never be part of a pull request.
-Please discuss with *Gregor von Laszewski* the details of your update first.
-Typically *Gregor* is the one who publishes it.
+:warning: This task is only to be done by *Gregor von Laszewski*.
+You will not have to do this step.

 To publish the book say

 ```bash
 $ make publish
 ```

 ## Creating Drafts that are not yet published